Mrityunjay112358/AERIS/README.md

-# Voice Analysis System with ESP32 Integration
+# Voice Analysis For the hearing-impaired with ESP32 Integration

 A complete voice analysis system that identifies speakers and emotions, then sends the results to an ESP32 device via TCP for display and haptic feedback.